Chevrolet C/K (fourth generation): Chassis

-While again using perimeter-frame layout as the Rounded-Line C/K trucks, the fourth-generation chassis was an all-new design, adopting fully-boxed frame rails forward of the cab.
+While again using the perimeter-frame layout of the Rounded-Line C/K trucks, the fourth-generation chassis was an all-new design, adopting fully-boxed frame rails forward of the cab.
 In a first for the model line, power steering became standard on all C/K trucks for 1988.
 For 1997, the system was revised to a variable-ratio assist system.

 Evolved from the previous generation, the front suspension for the GMT400 chassis is fully independent with unequal-length control arms.
-C-series trucks used front coil springs, with front torsion bars for K-series trucks (the first American 4x4 pickups with unequal-length control arm front suspension).
+C-series trucks used front coil springs, with front torsion bars for K-series trucks (the first 4×4 pickups from an American manufacturer with unequal-length control arm front suspension).
 The rear suspension configuration was largely unchanged, with rear leaf springs supporting the live rear axle, changing to a two-stage setup to improve load capability while improving ride characteristics while unloaded.

 On all pickup trucks, the model line was fitted with front disc brakes and rear drum brakes (4-wheel disc brakes were exclusive to the C3500HD).
-Anti-lock brakes (ABS) was introduced as part of the redesign.
+Anti-lock brakes (ABS) were introduced as part of the redesign.
 From 1988 to 1994, ABS was used on the rear wheels (on K-Series trucks, only when in two-wheel drive).
 From 1995 to 2000, pickups were equipped with four-wheel ABS.

 The GMT400 model line was produced in three wheelbases in its first year: the regular cab carrying over the 117.5 in and 131.5 in wheelbase lengths from the previous generation, and the new extended cab with a 155.5 in wheelbase.
 A short bed extended cab model on a 141.5 in wheelbase was introduced for 1989.
 In 1992, the crew cab was introduced in a 168.5 in wheelbase (four inches longer than the R/V series) on 3500 models only, with a short bed model on a 154.5 in wheelbase appearing for 1999, for both 2500 (SRW) and 3500 (DRW) models.